ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 ## Creating Secrets in Secrets Manager

 Once you have identified the secrets in the task definitions which are being sourced from SSM parameter store the next step is to create the secrets within secrets manager.
 This will involve a combination of automation via terraform and manual steps.

+The secrets will need to be created in the target account secrets manager for each environment (e.g development / pre-production / production).
+Previously we have stored secrets in the shared services account parameter store.
+We are unable store secrets into the shared services account secrets manager as using a secrets block in task definitions does not allow cross account secret retrieval.
+So if we have defined 'secrets' in the 'secrets' block of a task definition for a service deployed into the 'development' environment the task will not be able to do cross account secret retrieval to access secrets stored in the shared services account.
+For secret retrieval to work secrets need to be stored in the target account secrets manager (e.g. development / pre-production / production), so secrets have to be in the same account that the service is deployed into.

 We will define the secrets in a new file named 'secrets_manager.tf' in the root directory of the repository.

 An example of defining the admin_db secrets is shown below: